AMC Gremlin: Randall 401-XR

-Randall AMC dealership in Mesa, Arizona, received AMC's endorsement to build 401 CID V8 powered Gremlins.
-The cars started out as 304 cid models from the factory and after Randall's modifications would turn in 13.90 second passes at 103–106 mph in the quarter mile, for $2,995.
+Randall AMC dealership in Mesa, Arizona, received AMC's endorsement to build 401 CID V8-powered Gremlins.
+The cars started as 304 cid models from the factory. and after Randall's modifications would turn in 13.90 second passes at 103–106 mph in the quarter mile dragstrip and were priced at $2,995.
 Known as the Randall 401-XR (X for Gremlin X, R for Randall), a total of twenty cars were built for the street and one for the strip during 1972, 1973, and 1974.
 In 2012, the Randalls built a 22nd Continuation Plum 1974 Gremlin 401XR, originally intending to build a few, but completed only one.
-Car Craft magazine tested one with some modifications and achieved 115.07 mph in 12.22 seconds in the quarter while still remaining a "totally streetable, daily-driver".
+Car Craft magazine tested one with some modifications and achieved 115.07 mph in 12.22 seconds in the quarter while remaining a "totally streetable, daily-driver".
 In 1972, Super Stock and Drag Illustrated magazine had a "Special Gremlin" issue.
-One of the many venues where Randall's 1972 Gremlin 401XR Super Stock car was at the 1972 Winternationals.
+One of the many venues where Randall's 1972 Gremlin 401XR Super Stock car campaigned was at the 1972 Winternationals.